jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 It is enabled in the passive mode and disabled in the active mode.
 Data sampling requests are sent out both on activity events and inactivity events.

-The sensor module sends out a :c:enum:`SENSOR_EVT_MOVEMENT_ACTIVITY_DETECTED` event if it detects movement.
+The sensor module sends out a :c:enum:`SENSOR_MSG_MOVEMENT_ACTIVITY_DETECTED` event if it detects movement.
-Similarly, :c:enum:`SENSOR_EVT_MOVEMENT_INACTIVITY_DETECTED` is sent out if there is no movement within the configured timeout.
+Similarly, :c:enum:`SENSOR_MSG_MOVEMENT_INACTIVITY_DETECTED` is sent out if there is no movement within the configured timeout.

 .. note::
    The DK does not have an external accelerometer.